Gauntlet-AI/TravelAgentic/README.md

 ---

-**Ready to help plan the future of travel planning?** 🚀
+**Ready to help build the future of travel planning?** 🚀

-We're currently in the **planning and architecture phase**.
-Check out our comprehensive documentation:
+We have a **working v0 prototype** and are enhancing it with comprehensive architecture.
+Check out our documentation:

 ### **Core Documentation**
 - [📋 Complete PRD](_docs/PRD.md) - Full product requirements with user stories and enterprise features